Complex and Adaptive Dynamical Systems: A Primer: The Sandpile Model and Self-Organized Criticality

 on a finite $L\times L$ lattice.
 There is no one-to-one correspondence of the sandpile model to real-world sandpiles.
 Loosely speaking one may identify the force $z_i$ with the slope of real-world sandpiles.
 But this analogy is not rigorous, as the slope of a real-world sandpile is a continuous variable.
 The slopes belonging to two neighboring cells should therefore be similar, whereas the values of $z_i$ and $z_j$ on two neighboring cells can differ by an arbitrary amount within the sandpile model.

 The sand begins to topple when the slope gets too big:

 where $K$ is the threshold slope and with the toppling matrix

-This update-rule is valid for the 4-cell neighborhood $\{(0,\pm1),(\pm1,0)\}$.
-The threshold $K$ is arbitrary, a shift in $K$ simply shifts the $z_i$.
-It is custom to consider $K=3$.
-Any initial random configuration will then relax into a steady-state final configuration (called stable state) with
+This update rule is valid for the {four}-cell neighborhood $\{(0,\pm1),(\pm1,0)\}$.
+The threshold $K$ is arbitrary, a shift in $K$ simply shifts {}$z_i$.
+It is {customary} to consider $K=3$.
+Any initial random configuration will then relax into a steady-state final configuration (called {the} stable state) with